mqless/mqless.github.io/_docs/install-locally.md

 ## Summary

-You know have MQLess installed locally together with DynamoDB and SAM cli in order to invoke the functions locally.
+You now have MQLess installed locally together with DynamoDB and SAM cli in order to invoke the functions locally.
-We also created a small test app and used MQLess for the first time
+We also created a small test app and used MQLess for the first time.